chrisb27/Titanic_Binary/README.md

 ___

-Titanicbc provides a simple interface for training and using pre-trained networks via the config.yaml file.
+Titanicbc provides a simple interface for training and using pre-trained pytorch networks via the config.yaml file.

 The config.yaml file is included in the Python site-packages folder for Titanicbc.
 To find the python site-packages on your machine run ***python -m site***.
 Once in site-packages, select the Titanicbc folder.

 Once hyper-parameters have been set using config.yaml, simply run ***python -m Titanicbc*** from the command line or terminal to train a network or make predictions (depending on the value of train_new in config.yaml).
+The accuracy on a validation set for comparing models is displayed below the final epoch, above the prediction output and dataframe.

 The predictions made by the new or existing model will be saved into the same location in site-packages/Titanicbc as output.csv.
-The output columns are the PassengerId and the prediction of whether that passenger survived.
+The output columns are in the Kaggle required format (the PassengerId and the prediction of whether that passenger survived).

 ___